davisrbr/fall2020unc/README.md

 For the two strategies that limit course sizes over 50 or 100 students, we remove these courses from the course schedule and assume they are held online.
 For the extension of course hours to add weeknight classes, we sample between peak student density hours of 11:00am to 3:00pm.
 Conditional on the course being less than 1.5 hours, we randomly sample 1/4 of these courses.
 If the sampled course starts at 11:00 am, we move the course to 8:00 am.
 For other sampled courses, we add 5 hours to its time, so a course that originally started at 2:00 pm and ended at 2:50 pm will now start at 7:00 pm and end at 7:50 pm.

-We use the data visualization platform Tableau, Mapbox, and pandas for the data analysis and visualization.
+We use Tableau and pandas for the data analysis and visualization.